jupierce/oc-update-design-ideas/status.md

 Several CRDs serve as an API to aggregate and share insights about potential update operations (pre-checks) and active update operations.
-A new controller, the Update Status Controller (USC), written and maintained by the OTA team interprets and operators on these CRDs.
+A new controller, the Update Status Controller (USC), written and maintained by the OTA team interprets and operates on these CRDs.

 Insights can be extended by local or remote systems which register themselves as an `UpdateInformer`.